rowlandcoping/hopes-and-dreams/README.md

 - I selected an available name appropriate to the website - in this case I chose hopes-and-dreams, before selecting my region (Europe) and clicking the 'create app' button.
 - Heroku immediately took me to the 'Deploy' page.
 From this page I went straight to 'Deployment Method' and clicked on Github.
 - Once my Github account was connected, I selected the hopes and dreams repository and clicked 'connect'.
-- Once connected I enabled automatic deploys, which means the deployedsite automatically updates when it detects a new commit to the linked repository
+- Once connected I enabled automatic deploys, which means the deployed site automatically updates when it detects a new commit to the linked repository.

 Setting up the deployment: